 10. Donate things you don’t use or need

-Clothing is the most common item we all hold onto longer than necessary.
-Whether the clothing no longer fits or you don’t like it if you haven’t worn it in a long time, part ways with it.
+Clothing is the most common item we all hold onto longer than necessary, but it’s important to understand how to be ruthless when decluttering clothes.
+Whether the clothing no longer fits or you don’t like it, if you haven’t worn it in a long time, part ways with it.
 Clothing, household items, or mementos you hold onto but don’t use only cause clutter and make it hard to be a minimalist.

 11. Purge your social media following/followers

 Look at your social media accounts.
 Do you need to follow everyone you’re following, such as lifestyle influencers?
 Does it stress you out to look at your accounts?

 Maybe you feel frustrated or upset when you look at other people’s feeds – this causes unnecessary anxiety.
 Take the time to go through your social media and purge your friends and followers.

 Think about who you care about and who you WANT to see the information you post.
 It may feel better to have a large following, but it doesn’t fill you up.

 You’ll feel more secure and worry less when you don’t have unnecessary followers and you don’t have to see their feeds.
 There’s nothing better than some social media minimalism in this regard.

 12. Cancel subscriptions and memberships you don’t use